yuliya-polyakova/autotesting-template/cv/poliakova_en.md

-- Controlled over compliance with the quality of PROVOCATION LABS software products, including the flagship products Wordminer (a system for analyzing responses as a result of user surveys), Customer Feedback Manager (a system for conducting user surveys through various channels: phone, sms, web);
+- Controlled over compliance with the quality of PROVOCATION LABS software products, including the flagship products Wordminer (a system for analyzing responses as a result of user surveys), Customer Feedback Manager (a system for conducting user surveys through various channels: phone, sms, web)
-- Compiled test cases, performed tests on the developed test cases;
+- Compiled test cases, performed tests on the developed test cases
-- Successfully conducted regression and complex testing;
+- Successfully conducted regression and complex testing
-- Registered defects in the bug tracker;
+- Registered defects in the bug tracker
-- Tracked defects during their life cycle.
+- Tracked defects during their life cycle

 ---